iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 Environment

 :    Identifier of a node that identifies that environment.
-Environment might signify:
+The Environment might signify:

       * Type of output (HTML, SVG, …),
       * Parent within which we are serializing (table cell, graph node, point on a line chart, …).